lail-lei/lail-lei/README.md

 Hi, I'm Lailei.

-I think information retrieval algorithms are pretty cool, so I've been on an Elasticsearch kick since January.
+I think information retrieval algorithms are pretty cool, so I've been on an Elasticsearch kick since January 2021.
+I love tinkering with NLP transformer models like GPT-2 and GPT-3.
-I'm currently learning about NLP transformer models like GPT-2 and GPT-3.
-I'm happiest writing APIs and working on servers and databases, but I've got a background in product design, so I can do front end too.

 I've never met a programming language I don't like.
 I bake pastries sometimes.